Abishek2208/M2_EMBSYS/CASESTUDY/MICROWAVE OVEN/Readme.md

 Heats and cools the system according to the temperature with the help of microcontroller
 ## MicroController
 Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.

+## APPLICATION
+Because of their speed and convenience, microwave ovens have become an indispensable part of modern kitchens.
+Many developments in the microwave market and allied industries are taking place fairly rapidly.
+For example, foods and utensils designed specially for microwave cooking have become a huge business.
+New features will also be introduced in microwaves themselves, including computerized storage of recipes that the consumer will be able to recall at the touch of a button.
+The display and programmability of the ovens will also be improved, and combination ovens capable of cooking with microwaves as well as by conventional methods will become a standard household product.